Book Group

 If you enjoy reading and discussing your book choices with a group of like-minded folks, this is the place for you.
 Meeting every four to six weeks, the group decides on their next read based on suggestions made by group members.
 Fiction and non-fiction, sometimes bestsellers, sometimes more obscure, the books generate candid, critical discussion.
 Book selections and meeting times are posted in Enews and the Reporter.

-Every third Sunday afternoon of the month, September through May, join other film lovers and discuss the selected movie over a potluck meal suggested by the film’s subject or locale.
+Prior to the COVID hiatus film lovers gathered every third Sunday afternoon of the month, September through May, to view and discuss a selected movie over a potluck meal suggested by the film’s subject or locale.
 “The Red Turtle,” an animated film from Studio Ghibli inspired tropical island fare.
-“Nobody Knows My Name,” a bio-documentary about James Baldwin provided French pub dishes suggested by Baldwin’s years in Paris.
-Attendees cook up favorite recipes or try their skills at some new dish that sounds tasty.
-If culinary ventures or cinema are your interests, join in.
-You don’t have to cook; instead bring a beverage.
+“Nobody Knows My Name,” a bio-documentary about James Baldwin provided French pub dishes suggested by the years Baldwin spent in Paris.
+Attendees cooked up favorite recipes or tried their skills at some new dish that sounded tasty.
+If culinary ventures or cinema are your interests, it’s time to resurrect this activity.
+Suggest a film, suggest a theme, and gather with others for a fun Sunday afternoon.

 Does a winter weekend in the White Mountains appeal to you?
 Sledding, snowshoeing, ice skating, broom ball sound fun?
 Or are you more inclined to work on a jigsaw puzzle, read a book by the fireplace, or sit in a rocker knitting?This fun, intergenerational weekend group gathers at Camp Calumet, New England Lutherans’ camp in W. Ossipee, NH in late January or early February.
 Saturday mornings feature a group educational event that includes faith formation, opportunity for reflection, and worship.
 The rest of the weekend is given over to free time, outdoor activities, chats by the fireplace, laughter, and yummy meals provided by the camp cook.